If you like my pottery, tell EVERYONE…

 On my school holidays staying in Yorkshire with my grandparents one of my fondest memories was Saturday night… salmon sandwiches, crusts cut off and cut into triangles and, of course, the best China!
 I thought we were SO posh.
 We weren’t at all!
 The salmon was tinned, mixed with breadcrumbs and vinegar to make it go further but I loved it.

-Initially I was going to call my business after my grandmother.
+Initially, I was going to call my business after my grandmother.
 I have such fond memories of her and staying with her in my school holidays from boarding school.
 They lived at the edge of a railway.
 Oh yes, we were the railway children!
 The house was amazing.
 Amazing but cold!
 No heating or upstairs loo.
 But again, I loved it.
 Enid Blyton book under the bed which I still have.
 We picked fruit and vegetables from the garden for dinner, made jam.
 It was simple, perfect actually.
-Not an iphone/tablet or computer in sight and only 3 channels on the TV with no remote control!
+Not an iPhone/tablet or computer in sight and only 3 channels on the TV with no remote control!

 As I have already said, she came to pick me up from school for exeat weekends and half terms.
 My grandfather would sit on the bonnet of the car and wait for me.
 Not my grandmother, she loved the celebrity status of the lady in her best clothes, shoes, hat and white gloves.
 Everyone thought she was so sweet.
 She was my Queen Mother!

-Meet Bertie, Ernie & Barbara
+Meet Bertie, Ernie, Barbara & Margo

 Care of your piece